An article written by Anthony Winyard for the industry magazine for Mobile DJs, Pro Mobile, issue 62

 - Could be that he looks at his laptop/mixer a lot while performing and not having much eye contact with his audience and thus not engaging with them as well as he might, and so on.

-This is very much a 2-way street though, and if you just get guys to come on ride-alongs with you, but you never reciprocated and went to watch the performance of another DJ, word will spread and the availability of guys that will give you good critique will likely dry up!
+This is very much a 2-way street though, and if you just get guys to come on ride-alongs with you, but you never reciprocated and went to watch the performance of another DJ, word will spread and the availability of guys that will give you good critique will probably dry up!
 Besides, you can learn just as much from watching someone else, as you can from having someone critiquing you.
 You might see them do a clever technique in mixing difficult tracks, or have a great method to connect with the audience, or select tracks you wouldn’t have thought of.

 A ride-along with a great DJ can be an incredibly valuable and inspiring experience

-Of course the key to making this work isn’t just copying.
+The key to making this work isn’t just copying.
 A good DJ won’t just replicate exactly what they see, but adapt it to match their own unique style, or put a different twist on it.

-Something else that is of the upmost importance in Ride-Alongs is to leave your ego behind!
+Something else that is of the utmost importance in Ride-Alongs is to leave your ego behind!
 It MUST be with a DJ whose opinion you respect.
 You can learn a great deal from it IF you’re prepared to completely open yourself up, disregard your ego and REALLY listen to the honest comments/critique offered.

 You don’t necessarily have to act on every point offered by the person giving you the constructive critique, but it can give you a completely different perspective, and you may learn some things you had no idea you were doing!
 And result in you giving an even better performance.
 Ideally the ride-along would also video you.
 It’s NOT a video to use for promotional/marketing purposes as most potential clients probably don’t want to watch a video just of you, but YOU can see your own body language and any idiosyncrasies you may have and watch how your guests see you when you work!